adbar/trafilatura/docs/index.rst

 Author
 ------

 This effort is part of methods to derive information from web documents in order to build `text databases for research <https://www.dwds.de/d/k-web>`_ (chiefly linguistic analysis and natural language processing).
-A significant challenge resides in the ability to extract and pre-process web texts to meet scientific expectations: Web corpus construction involves numerous design decisions, and this software packages can help facilitate collection and enhance corpus quality.
+Extracting and pre-processing web texts presents a substantial challenge for those who must meet scientific expectations.
+Web corpus construction involves numerous design decisions, and this software package can help facilitate collection and enhance corpus quality and thus aid in these decisions.

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.3460969.svg
    :target: https://doi.org/10.5281/zenodo.3460969